Librazk/coinbase-donate-tutorial/README.md

 #### 1. Install [PHP](http://php.net/)

 #### 2. Get [Composer](https://getcomposer.org/)
 Composer is a dependency manager for PHP.
-We will need it to obtain the heroku dependencies for our proect.
+We will need it to obtain the Heroku dependencies for our project.
 You can download and install composer from the terminal by running the following commands:

 ```